benibela/xidel/readme.txt

 a) xidel http://site1  -e "select content 1"  http://site2  -e "select content 2"

-    This will extract content 1 from site 1 and content 2 from site 2
+    This will extract "content 1" from site 1 and "content 2" from site 2

 b) xidel http://site1 http://site2 -e "select content 1"  -e "select content 2"

-    This will extract content 1 and 2 from site 1 as well as from site 2
+    This will extract "content 1" and "content 2" from site 1 as well as from site 2

-c) xidel http://site1  -e "select content 1"     -f "//a (:select links:)"  -e "select content 2"
+c) xidel http://site1  -e "select content 1"     -f "//a (: i.e. select links:)"  -e "select content 2"

-    This will extract the "content 1" from site1, and "content 2" from all sites the first site has links to.
+    This will extract "content 1" from site1, and "content 2" from all sites the first site has links to.

-d) xidel http://site1  -f "//a (:select links:)" -e "select content 1"      -e "select content 2"
+d) xidel http://site1  -f "//a" -e "select content 1"      -e "select content 2"

     This will extract "content 1" and "content 2" from all sites the first site links to, and will not extract anything from site1.

-e) xidel http://site1  -e "select content 1"     -e "select content 2"      -f "//a (:select links:)"
+e) xidel http://site1  -e "select content 1"     -e "select content 2"      -f "//a"

    This  is some kind of special case.
 Since -f is the last option, it will repeat the previous operation, i.e. it will extract content 1 and 2 from site1 and ALL sites that can be reached by a selected link on site1